 When formulating and trying to solve test problems, two types of basic difficulties can arise.
-First, there is no valid test that satisfies reasonable properties [such as depending upon the data]: in such a case, we have a non-testable hypothesis, an empirically empty hypothesis.
-Second, the proposed statistic cannot be pivotal for the model considered: its distribution varies too much under the null hypothesis to determine a finite critical point satisfying the level restriction (3.18).
+First, there is no valid test that satisfies reasonable properties (such as depending upon the data): in such a case, we have a nontestable hypothesis, an empirically empty hypothesis.
+Second, the proposed statistic cannot be pivotal for the model considered: its distribution varies too much under the null hypothesis to determine a finite critical point satisfying the level restriction (18).

-If an hypothesis is non-testable, we are not able to design a reasonable procedure for deciding whether it holds (without the introduction of additional data or information).
+If a hypothesis is non-testable, we are not able to design a reasonable procedure for deciding whether it holds (without the introduction of additional data or information).
 This difficulty is closely related to the concept of identification in econometrics.
-A parameter θ is identifiable iff
+A parameter $\theta$ is identifiable iff

-$$\theta(F_1) \neq \theta(F_2) \Longrightarrow F_1 \neq F_2$$ .
-(3.20)
+$$\theta(F_1) \neq \theta(F_2) \Longrightarrow F_1 \neq F_2. \tag{20}$$

-For $\theta_1 \neq \theta_2$, we can, in principle, design a procedure for deciding whether $\theta = \theta_1$ or $\theta = \theta_2$.
-The values of θ are testable.
+For $\theta_1 \neq \theta_2$ , we can, in principle, design a procedure for deciding whether $\theta = \theta_1$ or $\theta = \theta_2$ .
+The values of $\theta$ are testable.
 More generally, a parametric transformation $g(\theta)$ is identifiable iff

-$$g[\theta(F_1)] \neq g[\theta(F_2)] \Longrightarrow F_1 \neq F_2.$$ (3.21)
+$$g[\theta(F_1)] \neq g[\theta(F_2)] \Longrightarrow F_1 \neq F_2.$$ (21)

-Intuitively, these definitions mean that different values of the parameter imply different distributions of the data, so that we may expect to be able to "tell" the difference by looking at the data.
-This is certainly the case when a unique distribution is associated with each parameter value [for example, we may use the Neyman-Pearson likelihood ratio test to make the decision], but this may not be the case when a parameter covers several distributions.
+Intuitively, these definitions mean that different values of the parameter imply different distributions of the data, so that we may expect to be able to 'tell' the difference by looking at the data.
+This is certainly the case when a unique distribution is associated with each parameter value (e.g., we may use the Neyman-Pearson likelihood ratio test to make the decision), but this may not be the case when a parameter covers several distributions.
 In the next section, we examine several cases where this happens.

-4. Testability, nonparametric models and asymptotic methods
+4. Testability, non-parametric models, and asymptotic methods

-We will now discuss three examples of test problems that look perfectly well defined and sensible at first sight, but turn out to be ill-defined when we look at them more carefully.
-These include: (1) testing an hypothesis about a mean when the observations are independent and identically distributed (i.i.d.); (2) testing an hypothesis about a mean (or a median) with heteroskedasticity of unknown form; (3) testing the unit root hypothesis on an autoregressive model whose order can be arbitrarily large.8
+We will now discuss three examples of test problems that look perfectly well defined and sensible at first sight, but turn out to be ill defined when we look at them more carefully.
+These include (1) testing a hypothesis about a mean when the observations are independent and identically distributed (i.i.d.); (2) testing a hypothesis about a mean (or a median) with heteroscedasticity of unknown form; (3) testing the unit root hypothesis on an autoregressive model whose order can be arbitrarily large.

 4.1.
-Procedures robust to nonnormality
+Procedures robust to non-normality

-One of the most basic problems in econometrics and statistics consists in testing an hypothesis about a mean, for example, its equality to zero.
-Tests on regression coefficients in linear regressions or, more generally, on parameters of models which are estimated by the generalized method of moments (GMM) can be viewed as extensions of this fundamental problem.
-If the simplest versions of the problem have no reasonable solution, the situation will not improve when we consider more complex versions (as done routinely in econometrics).
+One of the most basic problems in econometrics and statistics consists in testing a hypothesis about a mean, for example, its equality to zero.
+For instance, hypothesis tests on regression coefficients in linear regressions or, more generally, on parameters of models that are estimated by the generalized method of moments (GMM) can be viewed as extensions of this fundamental problem.
+If the simplest versions of the problem have no reasonable solution, the situation will not improve when we consider more complex versions (as is done routinely in econometrics).